 - Goal 1: The application to registration pipeline is transparent and intuitive to students.
-Foothill retains students through the onboarding process, particularly those disproportionately impacted in the process (African American students). - Goal 2: Explore further districtwide FHDA collaboration and the potential for a shared application. - Goal 3: The onboarding process will be inclusive and take into account new students who seek to enroll in hybrid and exclusively online courses; and therefore, may not yet have an inherent need to physically be on campus. - Goal 4: Orientation is accessible to all new students prior to their first day of instruction.
+Foothill retains students through the onboarding process, particularly those disproportionately impacted in the process (African American students). - Goal 2: Explore further districtwide FHDA collaboration and the potential for a shared application. - Goal 4: Orientation is accessible to all new students prior to their first day of instruction.
 Orientation content is specific to Foothill's onboarding process, providing guidance on how to navigate instructional and student support services to help students become familiar with the campus and its offerings. - Goal 5: African American students are consistently supported throughout the Connection phase, perhaps via a case management model shown to be successful at the college. - Goal 6: There are no barriers in our enrollment and registration processes, regardless of desired modality of class registration, on campus or online.